Rek Bell

 Spellbook

-These are personal notes to remind myself how to do certain types of actons via the command line in the terminal.
-Some notes are for actions I do often, others that I've only done once, but that the process I thought was worth noting.
+The below notes are here to remind myself how to do certain actions via the command line in the terminal.
+Some notes are for actions I do often, others that I've only done once.

 A list of some useful commands: